yaakov41g/KEset/README.md

 Copy all the files into one directory , then :
 Goto browser main menu (three dots) -> Extensions/Add-ons -> Extensions management -> upload unpacked item ->
 -> [choose the directory that you created -> click OK  ||  That's it.
-See more details aboat the copy and download process on "Simulator" repository on Install and Run section. https://github.com/yaakov41g/Simulator
+See more details aboat the copy and download process on "Simulator" repository on 'Install and Run' section. https://github.com/yaakov41g/Simulator

 To start , you should select the languages :